Ballou Hall: History

-Originally known as College Building or College Hall, Ballou Hall was conceived initially during the late 1840s by the founders of Tufts.
+Originally known as College Building, College Hall, or the College Edifice, the building was conceived initially during the late 1840s by the founders of Tufts.
 It was not until July 21, 1852 when sufficient funds were raised and land was located that formal construction could begin.
 The Board of Trustees even voted to create a building committee and instructed the body to devise a master plan for the College buildings.
 The building cost $38,000 to construct.
 Construction commenced under the direction of Rev. Otis Skinner in November 1852.
-Winter storms and harsh weather obtruded construction but ultimately by July 19, 1853 a ceremony was held for the corner stone of the new building.
+Winter storms and harsh weather obtruded construction but ultimately by July 19,1853 a ceremony was held for the corner stone of the new building.
 Progress on construction was highly documented by the "Trumpet and Universalist Magazine."
 The walls and roof were completed by November and the interior was finished in 1854.
+The building was renamed Ballou Hall by the Trustees in 1892.

 Since construction, the interior has been renovated and rearranged on several occasions.
 Originally, in addition to recitation rooms, the building contained dormitories, bathing accommodations, a chapel, library, and two common rooms.
 The configuration remained so for several years in referencing the physical plans of the first English universities.
-The top floor originally held student dormitories and later held a mineral museum, classrooms, a library and the literary societies the Mathematician and the Zetagathean which formed in the building.
+The top floor originally held student dormitories and later held a mineral museum, classrooms, a library and the literary societies the Mathetican Society and the Zetagathean, which formed in the building.
 The building housed the college library until it was dispersed to Middle Hall, now Packard Hall, and then moved to Eaton Library.
-The second floor was intended to be the main floor with a broad stairway reaching it from the south facade.
+The second floor was intended to be the main floor with a broad stairway reaching it from the south façade.
 Since its existence, the second floor has been the administrative core of the university.
 On the ground floor was the "Large Chapel."
-When the chapel was moved to Goddard the space was enlarged and became classrooms.
+When the chapel was moved to Goddard, the space was enlarged and became classrooms.
 Also present was a recitation room and the president's office.
 The cellar of the building eventually became laboratory space used by the new departments of engineering.